 Here we have a table that shows hours worked and gross pay for a small team.
-Everyone is paid the same hourly wage, so the formula to calculate pay uses an absolute reference to cell C3.
+Everyone is paid the same hourly wage, so the formula used to calculate pay uses an absolute reference to cell C3.

 You can see that the named range is there, but the existing formulas have not changed.
-They still use an absolute reference to C3.
+They still use an absolute reference to cell C3.

-One way to update the formulas is to edit them manually.
-Just remove the reference to C3, and add it back again by selecting C3 to pickup the new name.
-Excel will automatically use named ranges that you select when entering a formula.
+One way to update formulas to use named ranges is to edit them manually.
+Just remove the reference to C3, and add it back again by selecting C3 to pick up the new name.
+Excel will automatically use named ranges that apply to cells that you select when entering a formula.
 This isn't difficult, but it will get tedious if you have longer and more complicated formulas, or when you have lots of named ranges.

 Luckily, there's a faster way to apply names to existing formulas.
 First, I'll undo the changes I just made.
-To use this command, first select the formulas you'd like to update.
-Then, under Define Name, on the formulas tab of the ribbon, choose Apply Names.
+To use this method, first select the formulas you'd like to update.
+Then, under Define Name, on the Formulas tab of the ribbon, choose Apply Names.

-When the dialog opens, select the name or name you want to apply, and click OK.
+When the dialog opens, select the name that you'd like to apply, and click OK.
 In this case, I only need to select hourly_rate.
 Now all the formulas have been updated to use the named range called hourly_rate.

 The Excel ROW function returns the row number for a reference.
 For example, ROW(C5) returns 5, since C5 is the fifth row in the spreadsheet.
 When no reference is provided, ROW returns the row number of the cell which contains the formula.